-Course Title: INTRODUCTION TO LOCOMOTOR AND MULTIPLE DISABILITIES
+Course Title: INTRODUCTION TO LOCOMOTOR AND MULTIPLE DISABILITIES Credits: 02

 The course aims to develop understanding about planning effective educational programmeand functional activities for students with locomotor and multiple disabilities.
-This courseintends to develop required skills in teacher trainee to identify the children with locomotor multiple disabilities and also plan an effective programme education as well as for creating awareness on these conditions.
+This courseintends to develop required skills in teacher trainee to identify the children with locomotorand multiple disabilities and also plan an effective programme education as well as forcreating awareness on these conditions.
 Teacher is also expected to plan an effective therapeutic and programme and also refer for medical intervention whenever if necessary.

-- Identify the persons with locomotor disabilities such as Cerebral Palsy, Amputees, Polio, Leprosy cured, Muscular dystrophies, Neural and spinal defects and Multipledisabilities. - Define Amputees, Polio, Spinal Cord Injuries Spina-bifida, Congenital anomalies and Muscular Dystrophy.

-• Analyse the impact of Multiple Disabilities and Other Disabling Conditions
+- Identify the persons with locomotor disabilities such as Cerebral Palsy, Amputees, Polio, Leprosy cured, Muscular dystrophies, Neural and spinal defects and Multipledisabilities. - Define Amputees, Polio, Spinal Cord Injuries Spina-bifida, Congenital anomalies and Muscular Dystrophy. - Analyse Multiple Disabilities and Other Disabling Conditions